 “What’s this little boy’s story?”
-I asked.
+I ask.

 “Which child made this one?”
-I asked.
+I ask.

-Sometime later, back at home, I saw an Australian documentary on orphanage tourism in Cambodia and was horrified to learn what really goes on behind the scenes at most Cambodian orphanages.
+Back at home some time later, I saw a documentary on orphanage tourism in Cambodia and am horrified to learn what really goes on behind the scenes at most Cambodian orphanages.
 The startling truth is that the real number of orphaned children is decreasing, but there has been a 75% increase of ‘orphanages’ in just five years according to UNICEF and tourism seems to be the main cause for this trend.
 There are over 300 ‘orphanages’ in Siem Reap alone.
 72% of the children in Cambodia’s orphanages have at least one living parent and many more have living grandparents.
 As tourists swarm into Cambodia, unscrupulous mercenaries have seized upon money making opportunities at the expense of their charges.
 In a modern day Oliver Twist type saga, adverts in tourist hotels or ‘friendly’ tuk tuk drivers lure well-meaning tourists to the ‘orphanages’.
 Many people who run these intuitions search for families who are in abject poverty in rural areas.
 They offer money to the desperate large family and promise that one of their children will get looked after and receive an education funded by foreigners.
 Often they will cherry pick the cutest child and the ‘orphan’ rarely experiences the benefits promised and are often kept in poor living conditions, work for

 oing ‘the right thing’.
 The thought that I was conned and the children possibly exploited, was my sending my moral compass into a spin.
 My experience still seemed innocent enough, but when I read this information, it seemed to tick enough of the boxes to raise my suspicion.
 Yes, some of the children did have parents, the kids were very cute, they did perform a shadow puppet play for us and yes, they were making artwork to sell.

 “Sery Rathana was orphaned at the age of nine when both his parents were shot down by the Khmer Rouge.
 He sold cans and sand from the river, and cut wood so his three brothers could attend school.
 Rathana later had the opportunity to learn the craft of leather carving and became so talented that he became a trainer.
 With his own savings, Rathana opened the Little Angels Orphanage in 2002.
 The shelter educates and trains 50 orphans and 30 children from impoverished families the leather carving art.
 Families approach Rathana for assistance and he interviews them to see if the child qualifies to be part of his program because there is room for 80 children.
 The “angels,” aged from toddlers to mid twenties, have a structured life like any other child.
 After they shower and eat breakfast, the older children attend school at the premises.
 The students are on a rotating schedule so approximately half the children are learning to leather carve w

 I also found this video on Little Angel’s Orphanage at vimeo.com.
-While this news report might leave you with some warm and fuzzy feelings and helped make your mind up that Sury is definitely genuine, it still doesn’t disguise the fact the children are being institutionalised in these places and that community based help is the better option.
+While this news report might leave you with some warm and fuzzy feelings and helped make your mind up that Sery is definitely genuine, it still doesn’t disguise the fact the children are being institutionalised in these places and that community based help is the better option.

 1) Resist offers to visit orphanages